CodeHarrington/Project-1/README.md

 ## Contact

 * Contact form is a main part on this site.
 Users can contact by filling a form with details in getting in touch.
+* I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gaddered.
+ ## This is only used for educational purposes only!!

 ##  Future implementations